-Do I Need a Lawyer for an Expunction?
+Do I Need a Lawyer to Get an Expungement?

 Strictly speaking, a defense attorney isn’t required in order to seek a criminal record expungement.
-However, working with our firm is a good decision to make, as we can give you the best chance for an expunction approval and make the process as smooth as possible.
+However, working with the experienced record expunction lawyers in Fort Worth is a good decision.
+We can give you the best chance for an expunction approval and make the process as smooth as possible.

 Successfully applying for an expunction will require completing a veritable mountain of paperwork, all of which is incredibly easy to make an unintentional error on.
 And one mistake is all it takes to see your application denied.

 Additionally, an expunction will require appearing in court at some point.
 Your Fort Worth criminal record expunction lawyer will be able to make this courtroom appearance on your behalf, which will allow you to simply go about your life and focus on the things that are truly important.